lionelchg/PlasmaNet/notes/4_RF_study.md

 Kernel size of 5 is also tested for RF100 networks.
 For a given receptive field, the width of the network is smaller, so vanishing/exploding gradient problems are less likely to arise and the network should also be able to learn somewhat faster.

+The networks are first trained on 101x101 domains.

 ## `unets_ks3_rf50.yml`

 UNet5 is not possible with RF = 50.